-Every species has a right to life and security, subject to the law of the land, which includes depriving its life, out of human necessity ^{xliv}.
-Article 21, while safeguarding the rights of humans, protects life and the word "life" has been given an expanded definition and any disturbance from the basic environ ment which includes all forms of life, including animal life, which are necessary for human life, fall within the meaning of Article 21 ^{xlv}.
+Every species has a right to life and security, subject to the law of the land, which includes depriving its life, out of human necessity^{xliv}.
+Article 21, while safeguarding the rights of humans, protects life and the word "life" has been given an expanded definit ion animal life, which are necessary for human life, fall within the meaning of Article 21^{xlv}.
 Wildlife balances the wheel of ecology and economic development is also important for growth but it should not be at the cost of hampering the wildlife.
-The shortage of wildlife resources will cause endangerm ent and extinction of wild animals and plants ^{xlvi}.
-There are a large number of studies reporting the presence of marine debr is from coastal areas, sea floor, and oceanic gyres and the effects of marine debris on the wild life are well documented, and the results are disturbing^{xlvii}.
+The shortage of wildlife resources will cause endangerment and extinction of wild animals and plants^{xlvi}.
+There are a large number of studies reporting the presence of marine debris from coastal areas, sea floor, and oceanic gyres and the effects of marine debris on the wild life are well documented, and the results are disturbing^{xlvii}.
 Apex Court thought of balancing development vis-a-vis protection of wildlife ecology and environment in view of the principle of sustainable development^{xlviii}.
-Ministry of Environment and Forest had aimed identify, recognize and build the capacities of dynamic youth and women towards wildlife, mitigating human wildlife conflict and biodiversity governance ^{xlix}.
-However, far we plan but we need to take stringent stand to curb the conflict of wildlife preservation for balancing.
+Ministry of Environment and Forest had aimed identify, recognize and build the capacities of dynamic youth and women towards wildlife conservation, sustainable use of biological resources, combating illegal trade in wildlife, mitigating human wildlife conflict and biodiversity governance^{xlix}.
+However, far we plan but we need to take stringent stand to curb the conflict of wildlife preservation for balancing the ecological balance.